An inventor and his brother attempt to stop the hands of time in order to save their dying mother.

 Alan continued down the stairs, unmoved.
 “What’s the problem?” he asked.
 “I drop the ticket and you follow me in.”

-Todd began to lecture him in a whisper, “That was a movie theater!
+Todd began to lecture him in a whisper, “That was a movie theatre!
 This is a federal top-secret research lab!”

 Alan couldn’t help but crack his famous cocky grin.
 “Tomato, tomato,” he said.
 “Besides you look just like me.
 These guys can’t tell the difference, they’re fucking jar-heads.”